 4) The Ring of Fire, an Indonesian Odyssey (1972)

-This series of five documentary films follow the decade-long journey of adventurer and filmmaking brothers Lorne and Lawrence Blair, who set out to trace the journey of naturalist Alfred Russel Wallace on a Bugis schooner, to hunt down the Bird of Paradise.
+This series of 4 documentary films follow the decade-long journey of filmmaking brothers Lorne and Lawrence Blair, who set out to trace the journey of naturalist Sir Alfred Russel Wallace on a Bugis schooner, to hunt down the Bird of Paradise.
 The sail led them to the Komodo islands, Aru and New Guinea, the Celebes, and finally on Bali where they built a home up in Ubud (where in his own words, love for its garden that crawls with creatures).
 Scenes included traditional boats on the coast of Sanur, rituals in southern Bali, Mount Agung and Besakih temple in Karangasem, and pretty much a wealth of natural and rural Bali.
-With financing from the BBC and Ringo Starr, the Blairs first set off from England in 1972, and documented the different ecologies and cultures of the Indonesian islands over the span of two decades.
+With financing from the BBC and Ringo Starr, the Blairs first set off from England in 1972 and documented the different ecologies and cultures of the Indonesian islands over the span of 2 decades.

 5) The Fall (2006)

 Directed by Tarsem Singh, The Fall stars Lee Pace in a compelling adventure fantasy film.
-Set in 1915, Pace as stuntman Roy Walker is hospitalized after a filming accident, when he meets a young girl recovering from a broken arm, and tells her a fantastical yarn that is visually depicted throughout the movie, with locations shot in exotic places around the world, including (again), halfway through the movie, Bali’s Tegallalang rice terraces and the Gunung Kawi temple in Tampaksiring, and (again) with a rendering of the kecak dance performed in front of it.
-Perhaps, the best way to cinematically portray the kecak dance is against such exotic backdrops.
+Set in 1915, Pace as stuntman Roy Walker is hospitalized after a filming accident, when he meets a young girl recovering from a broken arm, and tells her a fantastical yarn that is visually depicted throughout the movie, with locations shot in exotic places around the world, including Bali’s Tegallalang rice terraces and the Gunung Kawi temple in Tampaksiring, and with a rendering of the Kecak dance performed in front of it.
+Perhaps, the best way to cinematically portray the unique dance is against such exotic backdrops.